IATI/iati-d-portal-docs/README.rst

 * Extract English strings into a .pot file
 * Send the .pot file for translation
-* Recieve .po files from the translation process
+* Receive .po files from the translation process
 * Check the .po files into the repo
 * Re-run the build process with the translations